Just the FAQs

 What coverage area does it provide?

+A single unit provides a coverage area of approximately 50 square feet.
 On a typical 10-foot ceiling in a commercial building, a likely spacing would be a 6-foot-by-6-foot grid.

 Is mounting height important?